imjoseangel/sandbox/kubernetes/netdebug/README.md

 [INFO] 10.244.0.11:54982 - 63571 "AAAA IN www.example.com. udp 33 false 512" NOERROR qr,aa,rd,ra 76 0.000119333s
 ```

-The behavior can be observed in the *CoreDNS* CPU diagram below:
+Find the CPU load in the *CoreDNS* CPU diagram below:

 ![CoreDNS-CPU](./files/dns-cpu.png)

-The application CPU doesn't change, the requests have the same frequency:
+The application CPU doesn't change, and the requests have the same frequency:

 ![Application-CPU](./files/app-cpu.png)

-Regarding network traffic in the CoreDNS, there is also clear exhaustion when `ndots:5`:
+Regarding network traffic in the CoreDNS, there is also exhaustion when `ndots:5`:

 ![CoreDNS-net](./files/dns-net.png)

-And also in the application:
+And in the application:

 ![Application-net](./files/app-net.png)